Logo

 I. Preface

 We at JOYSONQUIN Automotive Systems Germany GmbH and all our affiliates (in the sense of sec.
 15 et seq.
 German Stock Corporation Act (AktG)) („JOYSONQUIN“, “we” or “us”) are highly committed to legal compliance, business ethics as well as our social and corporate responsibility.
-In particular human rights and environmental protection, product safety, the protection of rights of employees and their representatives, fair competition and prevention of corruption are core values for us.
+In particular human rights and environmental protection, product safety, the protection of rights of employees and their representatives, fair competition and anti-trust are corporate values for us.
+Therefore, we only work with suppliers who are committed to the same principles.

 II.
 Scope of application